 It’s hard to pick our favorite season in Reno, but winter in the Biggest Little City is pretty magical.
 Warm-up at one of our delectable coffee shops, cozy up in a horse-drawn sleigh or soak it up, après-ski style.
-Whether you consider yourself a lover of winter or are just looking for a fun getaway, keep reading to check all the boxes for your ultimate winter in Reno, Nevada.
+Whether you consider yourself a lover of winter or are just looking for a fun getaway, keep reading to check all the boxes for your ultimate winter weekend in Reno Tahoe.

 Keep Jack Frost’s icy fingers at bay with tasty soup options from one of Reno’s many favorite restaurants.
-Fuel up with a warm and comforting bowl of delicious homemade soup from Midtown favorite, Süp!
+Fuel up with a warm and comforting bowl of delicious homemade soup from a MidTown favorite, Süp!
 If you’re craving a traditional staple such as French onion, then Wild River Grille might be the perfect lunch spot for you.
 Looking for something lighter?
 Try a healthy twist on beloved broccoli cheddar at Great Full Gardens.

-Craving caffeine?
+Need a warm pick-me-up?
 We have you covered.
 Reno Tahoe has enough coffee shops and roasteries to keep you going all day.
-Cozy up near the Truckee River at Hub Coffee Roasters, try one of Old World Coffee’s unique creations (the vanilla lavender latte and hot chocolate are a couple favorites) or order a coffee creation almost too pretty to drink at Coffeebar.
+Cozy up near the Truckee River at Hub Coffee Roasters, try one of Old World Coffee Lab’s unique creations (the vanilla lavender latte and mocha drogata are a couple of favorites), or order a coffee creation almost too pretty to drink at Coffeebar.